 - Hasso makes up “peer-reviewed” journals that support his views, as I covered in the article How Accurate Was Hasso Plattner About SAP HANA Publications?

 Hasso considers himself a professor and highly technical visionary.
-However, his accuracy puts him close to a salesperson as we cover in the article Thomas Edison, Elizabeth Holmes, and Hasso Plattner and How Much Should Hasso Plattner Be Cut Slack for Lying?
+However, his accuracy puts him close to a salesperson.
+As we cover in the article Thomas Edison, Elizabeth Holmes, and Hasso Plattner and How Much Should Hasso Plattner Be Cut Slack for Lying?

-As we cover in a few paragraphs, SAP will never allow a fair competition against Oracle or other databases, because SAP knows it will lose.
-SAP is both the gunfighter in this scenario and also the entity supervising the gunfight, as it is the certifying entity.
+As we cover in a few paragraphs, SAP will never allow a fair competition against Oracle or other databases because SAP knows it will lose.
+SAP is both the gunfighter in this scenario and the entity supervising the gunfight, as it is the certifying entity.
 SAP also has the power to block any database provider from publishing any benchmark under the partnership agreement.

 The Fastest Database in the West (HANA vs. Oracle)?

 There is evidence building that HANA is not the speed champion that SAP says that it is.
 One of the primary performance weaknesses of HANA is very rarely addressed.
 HANA, as a column-based database, is not the correct database design for non-analytic applications.
 SAP has said that it is, but this is from the computer science perspective, not true.

 Although SAP obscures the fact that HANA cannot be 100% column-based or column-oriented in design.

 As I pointed out in the article Where HANA Gets, it’s Speed, for inserts, deletes, or updates — which what a transaction processing system does all the time, the column-based table is slower than the row-based.

 Row-oriented databases are what is known as the relational database, but which is a row-based database.